Backing Up Ghost Blog in 5 Steps

 For the most part, I felt like I was doing something inconsequential that only meant much to me.
 Today, the site has grown to a size that it’d feel like a hat-flying slap to my face if I were to lose all my data.

-TL;DR: How to backup self-hosted Ghost blog to cloud storage like Google Drive and how to restore it using Bash
+TL;DR: How to backup self-hosted Ghost blog to cloud storage like Google Drive or Dropbox and how to restore it using Bash

 Context